EnixCoda/Gitako/README.md

 <a href="https://microsoftedge.microsoft.com/addons/detail/alpoloddcggjhakjemghahlkofjekbca"><img width="64" alt="Edge" src="./assets/Edge.svg" /></a>
 <a href="https://addons.mozilla.org/en-US/firefox/addon/gitako-github-file-tree/"><img width="64" alt="Firefox" src="./assets/Firefox.svg" /></a>

-<small>It is more recommended for Edge users to install from Chrome store.
-The Edge store may delay for weeks before updates got published as its review process is slow.</small>
+It is more recommended for Edge users to install from Chrome store.
+It may delay for weeks before updates got published to Edge store because its review process is slow.

 ### Help Gitako

 Gitako is **FREE**.
-If you appreciate Gitako, please
+If you like it, please

 - ⭐️ Star it at GitHub
 - 👍 Review in the extension store

-Feature request discussions and bug reports are welcome, feel free to draft an [issue](https://github.com/EnixCoda/Gitako/issues/) or [start a discussion for features](https://github.com/EnixCoda/Gitako/discussions)!
+[Feature discussions](https://github.com/EnixCoda/Gitako/discussions) and [bug reports](https://github.com/EnixCoda/Gitako/issues/) are also welcome!

 ### About

-#### Name and logo?
+#### Source of the name and logo?

 The totem of GitHub is a cute octopus.
 And octopus in Japanese is `タコ`(tako).
 Then concat them together: